Colombia–Trinidad and Tobago relations: History

 Both nations established diplomatic relations on 22 February 1968.
 The Colombian embassy in Trinidad and Tobago was opened in January 2012.
-In that year, Colombia showed willingness to expand it's diplomatic ties with Trinidad and Tobago, with programmes including national security, border security, policing, investment, trade, defence cooperation, enhance direct flights to Bogotá, medical tourism, agricultural exchanges, sporting, cultural as well as language education.
+In that year, Colombia showed willingness to expand its diplomatic ties with Trinidad and Tobago, with programmes including national security, border security, policing, investment, trade, defence cooperation, enhance direct flights to Bogotá, medical tourism, agricultural exchanges, sporting, cultural as well as language education.
 In 2014, the Colombian-Trinidadian Chamber of Commerce was created to strengthen trade relations.
 On 24 January 2017, a bilateral meeting was held with María Ángela Holguín and Dennis Moses at Punta Cana, Dominican Republic.
 One month later, Trinidadian Ambassador Paul Byam accredited to the former president of Colombia Juan Manuel Santos as representative of the government of Trinidad and Tobago.

 On 4 September 2018, Colombian Deputy Minister of Foreign Affairs Luz Stella Jara held a meeting with the Minister of Trade and Industry of Trinidad and Tobago Paul Gopee-Scoon in Bogotá to discuss the bilateral trade that focuses on trade and investment.
 One year later on 15 May 2019, the Foreign Minister of Colombia Carlos Holmes Trujillo held a bilateral meeting with his Trinidadian counterpart Dennis Moses in Port of Spain.
 They had a discussion about the problems on the bilateral and regional agenda.
 On 17 July 2023, Minister of Foreign and CARICOM Affairs Amery Browne met with the Ambassador of the Republic of Colombia William Bush.
 Amery Browne recognised the collaboration between Colombia and Trinidad and Tobago in the agriculture field.